python/mypy/doc/dev-intro.md

 * `# type: ignore`
 * `del name`

-We aren't focused on feature completeness right now.
-Instead, we aim to support a Python subset that is just good enough to compile mypy.
-We'll likely also add some features that aren't necessary for compiling mypy (as long as they are easy enough to implement).
+We aren't focused on Python feature completeness right now.
+Instead, we support a Python subset that is good enough to compile mypy.
+We are generally happy to accept contributions that implement new Python features, however.

 ## High-level Overview